Robert Smith Vance: Legacy

 In 1990, Congress passed H.R.
-3691, a bill sponsored by Ben Erdreich renaming the federal building and courthouse in Birmingham, Alabama, as the Robert S. Vance Federal Building and United States Courthouse in memory of Vance.
+3691 a bill sponsored by Ben Erdreich renaming the federal building and courthouse in Birmingham, Alabama, as the Robert S. Vance Federal Building and United States Courthouse in memory of Vance.
 Also in tribute to Judge Vance's service, the Atlanta chapter of the Federal Bar Association hosts an annual Robert S. Vance Forum on the Bill of Rights.
+Vance was inducted into the Alabama Lawyers' Hall of Fame in 2006.

 Vance's older son, Robert Vance, Jr., serves as a state circuit court judge in Birmingham, having first been appointed to that position in November 2002, and elected in 2004.
 He was the Democratic candidate for Chief Justice of Alabama's Supreme Court in the 2012 election, losing to Republican Roy Moore.
 Vance's daughter-in-law, Joyce White Vance, was the United States Attorney for the Northern District of Alabama from August 27, 2009, until January 20, 2017.

-Vance's widow, Helen (born February 7, 1934), died on October 18, 2010, aged 76.
+Vance's widow, Helen (born February 7, 1934), died on October 18, 2010 at age 76.